Wesley Lawrence Willis (May 31, 1963 – August 21, 2003) wrote some awesome fucking songs!

 - Cover Version: Duran Duran's "Girls on Film", for obvious reasons.

 - He also recorded a cover of "Amie" by Pure Prairie League with the Wesley Willis Fiasco.

 - Cursed with Awesome: His schizophrenia caused huge problems in his life and made it difficult for him to go out to art stores and ride the bus as he loved to do, but everyone can agree his circumstances made him a unique musician.

 - Darker and Edgier: His songs fronting The Wesley Willis Fiasco, a live rock/metal band.
 Though similar lyrically to his self-produced synthesizer songs, they sound much heavier.

 - Documentary: The Daddy Of Rock N' Roll.
 Filmed in 2000, it was finally released in 2003, mere months before his passing.

-- Even Evil Has Standards: Wesley's demons are apparently disgusted by bestiality, hence is why he wrote songs about it.
+- Even Evil Has Standards: Wesley's demons were apparently disgusted by bestiality, hence why he wrote songs about it.

 - Exactly What It Says on the Tin: Songs like "Al Capone" and "They Threw Me Out of Church."